These Acts of Kindness During the Coronavirus Will Inspire You

 2. This 20-year-old is sending at-risk populations shopping angels

 As the COVID-19 crisis unfolded, 20-year-old Jayde realized that elderly folks and other at-risk individuals had no other option but to continue running errands and buying groceries.
 She knew she needed to help keep them safe, so she formed a service she named Shopping Angels with a small group of friends.
-The group began offering free grocery delivery services to people in their community of Las Vegas, Nevada who were especially at risk of contracting COVID-19.
+The group began offering grocery delivery services to people in their community of Las Vegas, Nevada who were especially at-risk of contracting COVID-19.

 As word spread, people across the country began contacting Jayde and asking how they could get involved.
 From there, she began coordinating volunteer deliveries across several different states.
 To help the many elderly folks who were unable to afford groceries, Jayde launched an online fundraiser.